Are you confused and unfulfilled in your relationship? It's not too late to be happy together! Get personal advice and guidance at CoupleWise.com.

-You don’t need a marriage quiz or relationship test to find out if your husband still loves you.
-Here are the most common signs a marriage is over.
+You don’t need a marriage quiz or relationship test to find out if your husband still loves you!
+What you need is objective, external signs that a marriage is over.
 Combine these signs with your own intuition and situation, and you will know if your husband still loves you.

 “In my work doing marriage coaching, I have noticed that very often the turning point in a marriage is when a couple hits rock bottom,” says marriage coach Mort Fertel.
 “It’s not until they’ve been through the worst that things start to get better.”
 And, remember that asking ‘does my husband still love me?’ is one of the most common questions wives have during a rough patch in their marriage.
 So – are you going through the normal ups and downs of a relationship, or is your marriage over?
 Here are several signs a marriage is over, plus help seeing if your husband still loves you.
 This will help you see your relationship more clearly.